badlydrawnrob/elm-playground/programming-elm/README.md

     - List.map (viewToppings model.salad.toppings) [Tomatoes, Cucumbers, Onions] should work here, but you'd need to convert `model.salad.toppings` to a `type alias ToppingSet = (Set String)` — I'm not sure how this might affect things, as we're binding our strings to a limited set of `Topping` here.
     - Create a simple demo and ask the community.
 Can you restrict the range of `ToppingSet` to a proper set of strings?
 Then you can't accidentally create the function with the wrong string.
 Or maybe it doesn't matter.
     - **pg.
 122 and onwards isn't very well explained**
+11. Reusable radio buttons (problem)
+    - I'm not a huge fan of this refactoring (see commit #4d80b94)
+    - I would say **_unless it makes things much simpler, or you have LOTS of inputs_ DON'T Bother refactoring.** It looks pretty ugly and makes it harder to read in my mind.
+    - See "life of a file" for more info.
+12. **Have a go at creating a `Html.map` function for a simple form element** with narrowed type (such as `ContactMsg` -> `Msg`)

 ## Renaming files, folders, script